theSem/An-zhi-oid/README.md

-Miwok App
+An-zhi-oid
 ===================================

-This app displays lists of vocabulary words for the user to learn the Miwok language.
+An app teaching some basics of Mandarin.
 Used in a Udacity course in the Beginning Android Nanodegree.

 Pre-requisites